dotnet-essentials/Kwality.UVault/docs/IAM/default-validator.rst

 Default JWT validator
 =====================

-The default implementation of UVault's Identity & access management uses the following characteristics.
+UVault's default implementation of Identity & Access Management incorporates the following characteristics:

-- The `authority` of the JWT must match a predefined value.
+- The JWT's `authority` must match a predefined value.
-- The `issuer` of the JWT must match a predefined value.
+- The JWT's `issuer` must match a predefined value.
-- The `audience` of the JWT must match a predefined value.
+- The JWT's `audience` must match a predefined value.
-- The `lifetime` of the JWT must be valid.
+- The JWT's `lifetime`` must be valid.
-- The `signature key` of the JWT must be valid.
+- The JWT's `signature key`` must be valid.

-In order to use it, UVault's `core` services must be added and configured to use Identity & access management.
+UVault's Identity & Access Management component can be used by adding and configuring UVault's `core` services to use IAM.
+Here's an example of how to do this:

 .. code-block:: csharp